Keros Therapeutics (KROS)

 nullAI Analysis | Feedback

-Mr. Regnante joined Keros Therapeutics as Chief Financial Officer in February 2020.
-Before Keros, he served as Chief Financial Officer at Wave Life Sciences, a period that included significant organizational growth, clinical pipeline advancements, and multiple capital raises.
-Prior to Wave, Mr. Regnante was a Vice President of Finance at Shire, where he managed finance for a global Research & Development organization.
-He also held various positions of increasing responsibility at Biogen, leading finance teams for Corporate Finance, Research & Development, and Business Development.
+Mr. Keith Regnante has served as Keros Therapeutics' Chief Financial Officer since February 2020.
+Before joining Keros, he was the Chief Financial Officer at Wave Life Sciences Ltd. from August 2016 to January 2020, a period marked by significant organizational growth, clinical pipeline advancements, and multiple capital raises.
+Prior to Wave, Mr. Regnante was Vice President of Finance at Shire Pharmaceuticals, where he oversaw finance for Research & Development.
+He also held various positions of increasing responsibility at Biogen, leading finance teams for Corporate Finance, R&D, and Business Development.
 Earlier in his career, he worked as a Consultant with The Boston Consulting Group.
-Mr. Regnante earned his MBA from the MIT Sloan School of Management and a BA in Economics from Tufts University.
+Mr. Regnante holds an MBA from MIT Sloan School of Management and a BA in Economics from Tufts University.

-Dr. Lerner was promoted to Chief Scientific Officer in August 2025.
-Before this promotion, she served as the company's Senior Vice President for Research.
+Dr. Lorena Lerner was promoted to Chief Scientific Officer of Keros Therapeutics, effective August 6, 2025, having previously served as Senior Vice President, Research.

-Mr. Oram is the Senior Vice President of Program and Portfolio Management at Keros Therapeutics.
+Mr. John Oram is the Senior Vice President, Program and Portfolio Management at Keros Therapeutics.

 AI Analysis | Feedback